anchore/anchore-engine/docs/content/docs/install/configuration/feed_configuration.md

 vulnerabilities        ubuntu:19.04           2020-03-27T20:40:18.628869        8664
 vulnerabilities        ubuntu:19.10           2020-03-27T20:41:20.828796        7327
 ```

+***Note:*** If the tech preview Grype vulnerability scanner is enabled, the Grype feed is the only feed that will be synced.
+It will
+contain the records from all the other groups.
+It is not possible to include or exclude groups from the Grype feed.

 ### Using the Config File to Include/Exclude Feeds at System Bootstrap